paddyohanlon/happy-body-bazaar/README.md

-# The Happy Body App with REST API
+# The Happy Body App Vue.js SPA

 The Happy Body Vue.js app is meant as a companion app for people doing the [Happy Body](https://thehappybody.com/) program.
 It helps calculate dumbbell weights and record body measurements to track progress.